 3. Keep it real

 We all know that offering human assistance on the other end of the line is a fantastic way to build trust.
 However, delivering quick responses can be tricky in large organisations with high costs to serve - what starts with good intentions ends up causing customer frustration.
-Artificially intelligent conversation can be a means to bridge this gap.
+A digital insurance broker or assistant can be a means to bridge this gap.

 What insurance companies can capture with this technology is the ability to serve a larger portion of their customers instantly, without removing the human element all together - it’s the best of both worlds.
 This is an effective way to build loyalty - customers know they don’t always have to wait for a response but they can speak to a human if they so wish.
 The human agent is then more freed up to better deal with those complex issues when they do arise, again delivering a better customer experience and improving customer retention.